yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Publish the application to the Azure Web App you created previously named something like 'contosoeventsweb-SUFFIX'.
+1. Publish the application to the Azure Web App you created previously named something like 'contosoeventsweb-SUFFIX'

 #### Exit criteria: